Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Results

+For neural implementation, this continuous-time dynamics is discretized under zero-order hold.
+Let \(v_k=v(t_k)\), \(u_k=u(t_k)\), and \(\Delta t_k=t_k-t_{k-1}\).
+Assuming the input is held constant within each interval gives the closed-form update

-This update provides a stable, interpretable state-evolution rule in discrete form: the exponential factor controls retention of past states, whereas the second term injects the current stimulus into the evolving latent representation.
-Each KNC then emits an output via an explicit readout of the updated state and the current input, and this output, rather than the internal state itself, is propagated to the next stage.
+This form provides a stable recurrent rule: for \(\alpha>0\) and \(\Delta t_k>0\), the retention factor is contractive, while the second term injects the current stimulus.
+The cell emits an output \(y_k\) through a readout of the updated latent state and the current input,

-We next asked whether composing such state-update/readout units increases the effective order of the end-to-end input-output dynamics.
-Eliminating the internal states from the cascade yields an end-to-end operator form for the final-stage output:

-where $u(t)$ is the external input, $y_n(t)$ is the output of the final stage, and $c_{o,\ell}, d_{o,\ell}$ are fixed readout coefficients of the $\ell$-th KNC.
-Equation~\eqref{eq:results_end_to_end_operator} makes the higher-order nature of the cascade explicit: the left-hand side is the product of $n$ first-order differential operators acting on the final output, showing that recursive composition progressively elevates the effective order of end-to-end evolution; in the generic non-degenerate case, the resulting mapping is $n$-th order~\cite{kailath1980linear,ogata2010modern}.
-Thus, within the cascade itself, higher-order evolutionary sensitivity is not manually appended as an external positional heuristic, but emerges from the internal composition of state-evolution units.
-Consistent with this view, increasing cascade depth led to progressively stronger evolution modeling capacity and improved downstream performance (see Sec.~\ref{subsec:pde, subsec:vision}.
-The full derivation is provided in Methods.